-- 1. Did the provider dispense medication directly to patients (or do they have an attached pharmacy that is part of their business)? - 2.
+- 1. Did the provider dispense medication directly to patients? - 2.
 Was the profit margin for antibiotics larger than ORS?

 We expect that the effect of removing financial incentives will be larger for providers that dispense their own medication and that have a higher profit margin for antibiotics than for ORS.